 “Hooray!” squeaked Molly, flying a loop-de-loop in the air.

-It looked like the sun was starting to come out, so there were sure to be lots of humans on the playground soon.
+The sun was just starting to come, so there were sure to be lots of humans on the playground soon.

 “Speaking of beetles,” said Lindy, “my spots have been acting funny.
 They don’t seem as beautiful or as black as they used to be.
 If anything happens to my spots, I wont be a beautiful ladybug anymore.
 Will you check my spots for me, Molly, and make sure they’re all okay?” asked Lindy.